0xTreespace/.github/profile/README.md

 ## Hi there 👋
-Treespace is a decentralized autonomous Organisation that focuses on growning the 1/1 NFT Market on optimism.
+Treespace is a community owned marketplace for 1/1 NFTs.
+Currently in development.
 <!--

 **Here are some ideas to get you started:**